 Abuse can be obvious, or hidden.

 Emotional abuse is at the core of all other forms of abuse, yet it can be difficult to spot.
-Behaviors include a repeated pattern of belittling, demeaning, dismissing, blaming, criticizing, ignoring, manipulating, or isolating the other from friends, family, or work.
-A relationship is emotionally abusive when a partner uses such behaviors to systematically dominate and control the other partner.
+Behaviors can include a repeated pattern of dismissing, demeaning, belittling, criticizing, blaming, ignoring/stonewalling, manipulating, or isolating the other from friends, family, or work.
+A relationship is emotionally abusive when a partner uses such behaviors to dominate and control the other for selfish ends.

 If you are in an emotionally destructive relationship, traditional couples counseling is not your first step.
 This is mainly because abuse is not a relationship problem.
 The problem is in the beliefs and attitudes of the destructive partner.
 When abuse is treated as a marriage problem, a couple can end up spending numerous years in couples counseling, and make little to no progress at best.
 And most likely, the issues will worsen.